Courses

 Patrick Slade

-This course will study the fundamentals of human movement, emphasizing applications in rehabilitation, athletics, and assistive devices.
-Topics will focus on the biomechanical principles of movement (muscle and tendon properties), experimental data collection techniques (motion capture, wearable sensing, and imaging), simulation with musculoskeletal modeling, and cutting-edge topics in assistive robotics (human-centered design, human-in-the-loop optimization, exoskeletons, etc).
-A semester-long project will allow students to apply the topics to solve a problem of interest relating to human movement or assisted mobility.
+This course will study advanced topics of human movement, emphasizing applications in rehabilitation, athletics, and assistive devices.
+We will rapidly review biomechanical principles of movement, experimental data collection techniques, simulation with musculoskeletal modeling, and cutting-edge topics in assistive robotics.
+The course will focus on current cutting-edge research in the fields of biomechanics and assistive robotics.
+A semester-long project will enable students to apply these topics to solve a problem of interest relating to human movement or assisted mobility and practice scientific writing.

 Course Website